prob-ml/bliss/case_studies/galsim_galaxies/run/log.md

+- **v6**: Trying no galaxies in padding to ensure this is what impacts training

 - **v5**: In theory the one for the paper, corrected issue where there were no galaxies in the padding.

 - **v4**: Uses `i < 27.3` as for final paper results.
 But no stars, and `mean_sources` = 4, which